ding2/ding2/docs/code_guidelines.md

 ### Files

-Files provide by modules must be placed in the following folders and have the extensions defined here.
+Files provided by modules must be placed in the following folders and have the extensions defined here.

 * General
 	* `MODULENAME.info`